Porsche Supercup: Prize money

 In 2006 and 2007, Porsche AG pays around 820,000 euros to drivers and teams.
 Per race the winner receives 9,000 euros, the runner-up 7,500 euros and the third placed driver 6,500 euros.
 For a 15th place 1,400 euros are paid.
 Additionally, the 2006 or 2007 champion receives a Porsche road car.
 The driver with the fastest laps will be given a premium watch from Porsche Design.

 In 2015, Porsche says it pays "more than 730,000 Euros in prize money to drivers and teams.
 In addition, the overall winner receives a special prize.
 The winner of the rookie classification receives an additional prize of 30,000 Euros providing he/she reregisters for the following year’s Porsche Mobil 1 Supercup."

 Champions

 Dutch driver Patrick Huisman is the most successful driver in the championship, having won four straight titles between 1997 and 2000.
 Huisman's record is followed by Larry ten Voorde, René Rast and Michael Ammermüller with three titles, then Jeroen Bleekemolen and Richard Westbrook with two titles each.
-The reigning champion is Dutch driver Larry ten Voorde.
+The reigning champion is Dutch driver Flynt Schuring.